Take It With A Grain Of Salt

 Now, let me tell you: eating no sodium ranks right up there with prepping for a colonoscopy on my list of “fun” experiences.
 (Number one was having my back waxed, but that’s another story.)
 After ten days of this diet, I’ve learned two things: 1) salt tastes incredible, and 2) it’s in absolutely everything.

-Here’s a partial list ofwhat I couldn’t eat: cheese or dairy, fish, canned goods, bacon, ham, sausage, processed meats, chips, snacks, potato skins, pastries, French fries, salted butter - basically, I’m limited to eating Bermuda grass and cardboard
+Here’s what I couldn’t eat: cheese or dairy, fish, canned goods, bacon, ham, sausage, processed meats, chips, snacks, potato skins, pastries, French fries, salted butter - basically, all the good stuff.
+I didn’t tell my nurse about Sunday when I ate a small piece of bread for communion - I was afraid she would scream at me about its sodium content.

 To prepare for this saltless safari, we spent two hours at Walmart (another thing not high on my fun list), reading labels.
 My wife seemed a little too gleeful about it.
 She kept holding up cans and packages saying, “Nope.
 Nope.
 Uh-uh.
 Not for you.”
 I heard the word “no” more times than a high school boy on prom night.
 Eventually, we filled the cart with bland food, and I began my tasteless journey.

-But tomorrow, it’s over.
+Hopefully, tomorrow it’s over.
 My plan?
 Sit down, watch football, and lick my salt block all day.
 That’s what ten days of a no-sodium diet will do to you.

 Tell me I’m wrong.